Those wanting Started Pups or Semi-Started Pups may get priority over those interested in a 7 wk old baby.

 Can we take him to the park or home for visits?
 Yes, once their shots are complete (16 wks) and they are no longer in danger of picking up Parvo.

 Can we have him neutered or her spayed before picking them up?
-Yes, Only if you are willing to wait until they are 18 wks to pick up; then we can arrange to have that done when they are 16 wks and pass along the cost.
-It usually costs about $200 for the boys and $250 for girls.
+Yes, only if you are willing to wait until they are 18 wks to pick up; then we can arrange to have that done when they are 16 wks and pass along

 What can we do to prepare for our pup?
 You will want to watch the dvd as a family before bringing your pup home.
 That way you will be able to use commands that are familiar to him/her and understand the reasons behind the training method.
-Though the guy on the dvd seems a bit harsh sometimes; I think it's because he isn't working with a Lab.
-They are usually so eager to please and in my opinion don't need to be treated harshly.
-Still, it's an excellent method that is not treat-based.
-Once home, the pup will have to learn your tone and voice and you will need to establish your authority.
-You'll need to follow-through with maintaining the training your pup has received or they will develop bad habits and relearn that they can get away with inappropriate behavior at your house.
-It's all about consistency; just like with our kids:)
+Though the guy on the dvd seems a bit harsh to me sometimes; I think it's because he isn't working with a Lab.
+They are usually so eager to please and in my opinion don't need to

 I'd like to obedience train myself, but hate all the accidents and getting up at night.
 Do you ever offer Semi-Started pups?
 Yes, we sometimes do and for those who want to do most of the training themselves, it's a great way to save some money and get your pup sooner.
-Semi-started pups usually are ready for their homes between 10-13 weeks.
-By then, they will have had their crate training started and can usually make it through the night without needing to go out.
-They also are mostly content in their crate and no longer cry/whine.
-Most will have been taught sit, stay, and "leave it" by then.
-They will have had all wormings, some of their shots as well as a microchip, but it would be up to their new owners to finish their needed vaccinations as well as altering (spay or neuter).
-Their price is $3000 which includes: A healthy pup, some basic obedience training, a good amount of crate training, some shots, a micro-chip, crate, fleece bed, The Dog Father's Perfect Dog training dvds with training collar and kit, "door bells", favorite toys and a 26 month written health guarantee.
+Semi-started pups usually are ready for their homes between 11-13 weeks.
+By then, they will have had their crate training started and

 Some of Molly's first litter of pups being trained here summer of 2010: